GuineaBot3Labs/.github/profile/README.md

 ### Our Projects

 - **GuineaBot3 (Status: Complete)**: An advanced Chess AI designed for continuous learning and adaptation, yep, that's about it...
-- **StarFox-AI (Status: Dormant)**: A advanced Convolutional Neural Network tasked with playing StarFox on higan to learn about computer vision and how neural networks percieve their environment.
-Currently paused due to the development of higan-env, which will power StarFox-AI in the future.
+- **StarFox-AI (Status: Dormant)**: A advanced Convolutional Neural Network tasked with playing StarFox to learn about computer vision and how neural networks percieve their environment.
+Currently paused due to the development of ares-env, which will power StarFox-AI in the future.
-- **higan-env (Status: Cancelled (for now because I switched to ares))**: A modification of the higan emulator, bridges the gap between AI, training environments, and classic games; so researchers and learners can train models to do many tasks. higan-env is very a similar project to OpenAI's [Gym-Retro](https://github.com/openai/retro) in the way it interfaces with higan.
+- **ares-env (Status: In development)**: A modification of the ares emulator, bridges the gap between AI, training environments, and classic games; so researchers and learners can train models to do many tasks.

 ## How to Get Involved